-- enroll the parent's eligible minor child in gifted or special education programs; and - opt out of any School District-level data collection relating to the parent's minor child not required by law. - Recent revisions to State Board of Education Rule 6A-10.081 Principles of Professional Conduct for the Education Profession in Florida include: - Obligation to the student requires that the individual: - Shall not intentionally provide classroom instruction to students in: - Pre-Kindergarten through Grade 8 on sexual orientation or gender identity; and in - Grades 9 through 12 on sexual orientation or gender identity unless such instruction is either expressly required by state academic standards as adopted in Rule 6A-1.09401, F.A.C., or is part of a reproductive health course or health lesson for which a student's parent has the option to have his or her student not attend; and - Shall not discourage or prohibit parental notification of and involvement in critical decisions affecting a student's mental, emotional, or physical health or well-being unless the individual reasonably believes that disclosure would result in abuse, abandonment, or neglect as defined in Section 39.01, F.S.; and - Shall not harass or discriminate against any student on the basis of race, color, religion, sex, age, national or ethnic origin, political beliefs, marital status, handicapping condition, sexual orientation, or social and family background and shall make reasonable effort to assure that each student is protected from harassment or discrimination.
+- enroll the parent's eligible minor child in gifted or special education programs; and - opt out of any School District-level data collection relating to the parent's minor child not required by law. - Recent revisions to State Board of Education Rule 6A-10.081 Principles of Professional Conduct for the Education Profession in Florida include: - Obligation to the student requires that the individual: - Shall not intentionally provide classroom instruction to students in: - Pre-Kindergarten through Grade 8 on sexual orientation or gender identity, except when required by Sections 1003.42(2)(n)3. and 1003.46, F.S.; and in - ✓ Grades 9 through 12 on sexual orientation or gender identity unless such instruction is either expressly required by state academic standards as adopted in Rule 6A-1.09401, F.A.C., or is part of a reproductive health course or health lesson for which a student's parent has the option to have his or her student not attend; and - Shall not discourage or prohibit parental notification of and involvement in critical decisions affecting a student's mental, emotional, or physical health or well-being unless the individual reasonably believes that disclosure would result in abuse, abandonment, or neglect as defined in Section 39.01, F.S.; and - Shall not harass or discriminate against any student on the basis of race, color, religion, sex, age, national or ethnic origin, political beliefs, marital status, handicapping condition, sexual orientation, or social and family background and shall make reasonable effort to assure that each student is protected from harassment or discrimination.
 Discrimination on the basis of race, color, national origin, or sex includes subjecting any student to training or instruction that espouses, promotes, advances, inculcates, or compels such student to believe any of the concepts listed in Section 1000.05(4)(a), Florida Statutes [which states]: